JeanMusenga/ArchISMiner/README.md

 ├── data/                 # Datasets used in the study

-├── image/                # Figures illustrating the overall research methodology
+├── image/                # Contains figures that illustrate the overall research methodology and the architecture of the proposed framework, ArchISMiner

 ├── models/               # Source code for the ArchISPE framework and baseline models